Non-Standard Auto Insurance: What It Is & Which Companies Offer It

 What is non-standard auto insurance?

 Non-standard auto insurance is coverage designed for drivers who are considered too high-risk for standard or preferred insurance markets.
 It typically features higher premiums, stricter payment terms, and fewer coverage options than a traditional policy.
 Drivers end up in this market due to factors like DUIs, multiple violations, lapsed coverage, or poor credit.
-It still provides the legally required coverage, but at a significantly higher cost.
+It still provides legally required coverage, but at a significantly higher cost.

 How much more expensive is non-standard auto insurance?